Skip to primary navigation Skip to content Skip to footer

 Vehicle Options: minivan or 14 passenger van.

-Tour Attractions & Sites: Fall Foliage, Granite Coastline, Otter Creek, Seal Harbor, Northeast Harbor, Somes Sound, Somesville, Peggy Rockefeller Farm
+Tour Attractions & Sites: Park Loop Road, Granite Coastline, Seal Harbor, Northeast Harbor, Somes Sound, Somesville.